Frequently Asked Questions

 Rankings are generated using these parameters, ensuring a fair, transparent, and national-level comparison of student performance.

-Students can take part in the competition online through the official I am Samarth website or mobile application, from their preferred location, in accordance with the technical guidelines and instructions issued for the competition.
+Through the official I am Samarth website or mobile application, from their preferred location, in accordance with the technical guidelines and instructions issued for the competition.

 1. Who is eligible to participate in Math Genius 2026?